 My Advice?

-It will be wise to jot down your settings before you tinker with any of them.
-That way, you can recover the previous settings in case you do disarrange something.
+It will be wise to jot down your settings before tinkering with them.
+That way, you can recover the previous stages if you disarrange something.10.1.1.1 ip address login

-Even if you get everything right, when we are dealing with all these technical things, specific problems keep coming up from time-to-time.
+Even if you get everything right, when dealing with all these technical things, specific problems keep coming up occasionally.

-So I’m going to list some problems and also some things to bear in mind.
-After all, you can never be too watchful, right?
+So I will list some problems and things to bear in mind.
+After all, you can never be too watchful.

 See Also: 192.168.2.2 Admin Login, Password, and IP [Complete Guide]